Uniform K-stability of polarized spherical varieties: Introduction

 \section{Introduction}

-In the seminal article \cite{Don02}, Donaldson initiated a study of the existence of constant scalar curvature Kähler metrics on polarized toric manifolds.
-There, he notably introduced the general condition of K-stability, thus formulating a precise version of the Yau-Tian-Donaldson conjecture whose aim is to give an algebro-geometric characterization of the existence of constant scalar curvature Kähler metrics on general polarized varieties.
-Focusing on toric varieties, he further translated the condition of K-stability into a convex geometric problem, and with additional work concluded in \cite{Don09}, he was able to prove the Yau-Tian-Donaldson conjecture for non-singular toric surfaces.
-Together with the case of Kähler-Einstein metrics, it is still today one of the most convincing evidence for the conjecture.
+In the seminal article \cite{Don02}, Donaldson initiated a study of the existence of constant scalar curvature K\"ahler metrics on polarized toric manifolds.
+There, he notably introduced the general condition of K-stability, thus formulating a precise version of the Yau--Tian--Donaldson conjecture whose aim is to give an algebro-geometric characterization of the existence of constant scalar curvature K\"ahler metrics on general polarized varieties.
+Focusing on toric varieties, he further translated the condition of K-stability into a convex geometric problem, and with additional work concluded in \cite{Don09}, he was able to prove the Yau--Tian--Donaldson conjecture for non-singular toric surfaces.
+Together with the case of K\"ahler--Einstein metrics, it is still today some of the most convincing evidence for the conjecture.

 The conjecture is still open in general, and examples (see \cite{ACGT08}) indicate that the condition of K-stability should be modified slightly to a condition of \emph{uniform} K-stability which has been introduced and refined by several authors \cite{Sz15,Der16,BHJ17,His1}.
-However, the work of Donaldson combined with some more recent advances (notably \cite{CC2}) shows that the uniform Yau-Tian-Donaldson conjecture is true for toric manifolds.
+However, the work of Donaldson combined with some more recent advances (notably \cite{CC2}) shows that the uniform Yau--Tian--Donaldson conjecture is true for toric manifolds.
 A different proof of this fact has been provided very recently by Li \cite{Li}.
-Odaka noticed that the recent work of Li essentially proves the uniform Yau-Tian-Donaldson conjecture for polarized spherical manifold as well (this is explained in more details in his appendix to the present article).
+Odaka noticed that the recent work of Li essentially proves the uniform Yau--Tian--Donaldson conjecture for polarized spherical manifolds as well (this is explained in more details in his appendix to the present article).